Skip to content

 Up Top

-The deck layout reflects Excess’s design philosophy: “more intense sailing without losing the comfortable.”
-The twin aft helms are directly connected to the rudders and give good visibility of the sails.
+The deck layout reflects Excess’s design philosophy: “more intense sailing without losing the comfort.”
+The twin aft helms are directly connected to the rudders and provide good visibility of the sails.
 They have worked hard to optimise the sightlines through the saloon if you are looking through to the opposite bow.
 You might need to switch sides or hop up to the side deck if you are manoeuvring in the marina.

 The transoms swing down (a design inspired by the latest monohulls) giving good access to the ocean when down and safety for the crew when up.